RhysMurage/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions: Adds execute permission to all subdirectories of the current directory for the owner, group owner and all other users.
 Regular files will not be changed
 12-directory_permissions: Create a directory my_dir with permissions 751
 13-change_group: Changes the group owner to school for file hello
+100-change_owner_and_group: Changes owner to Vincent and the group owner to staff